oleg3790/SqlConverter/README.md

 ## Overview

-Exposes a service that will convert (vA specific) SQL DML (update, insert and merge) into select and partially validate parameters
+Service that will convert (vA specific) SQL DML (update, insert and merge) into select and partially validate parameters

 ## Usage